AVTpepper/halloween-hackathon/README.md

 ### UX / UI

 Designed to immerse the user in a spooky environment with visual effects and sounds.
+Playful scary images used and strong colour pallet is chosen.

 ## Features